 - 15. The Giant Schnauzer Is Hypoallergenic, So He’s A Great Dog For Allergy Sufferers!

-1. The Giant Schnauzer Is Not Recommended For Novice Or Casual Dog Owners
+1. Not Recommended For Novice Or Casual Dog Owners

-The Giant Schnauzer is cute on the outside, but inside he is an intelligent, work-oriented breed who requires a lot of time and commitment.
+Cute on the outside, but inside he is an intelligent, work-oriented dog breed who requires a lot of time and commitment.

 As you may have gathered from my intro above, the Giant Schnauzer isn’t going to be an easy peazy family dog who just lounges around at the foot of the couch and watches the action around him.